zuckpa1999/zuck-blog-v3/content/blog/recap-how-i-landed-my-1st-dev-job-in-thailand.md

 <br/>

 In total, I applied for 250-270 opportunities.
-My plan  back then was to ***"apply to all the dev roles available for the new grad."*** I  didn't really  mind whether I would be working on the front-end or backend because I sort of wanted to experience a bit of everything before specializing in anything.
+My plan  back then was to ***"apply to all the dev roles available for the new grad."*** I  didn't really  mind whether I would be working on the frontend or backend because I sort of wanted to experience a bit of everything before specializing in anything.

 <br/>

-**here's the exact info.**
+**Here's the exact stats.**
 <br/>

 <br/>

 * ***\- Applied: 250+***
-* *\- Received an info for application process: 12*
+* *\- Received info for the application process: 12*
 * *\- Ignored the email cuz I didn't rly wanna work there: 6*
 * *\- went through application process( interviews/ tests): 6*
 * *\- Rejected: 2*